-For systems that contain several devices, the SDO pin can be used to daisy-chain several devices together.
+For systems that contain several devices, the SDO pin may be used to daisy-chain several devices together.
 This daisy-chain mode can be useful in system diagnostics and in reducing the number of serial interface lines.

-By connecting the DCEN (daisy-chain enable) pin high, daisychain mode is enabled.
+By connecting the DCEN (Daisy-Chain Enable) pin high, daisy-chain mode is enabled.
 The first falling edge of SYNC starts the write cycle.
 The SCLK is continuously applied to the input shift register when SYNC is low.
 If more than 24 clock pulses are applied, the data ripples out of the shift register and appears on the SDO line.
 This data is clocked out on the rising edge of SCLK and is valid on the falling edge.
 By connecting the SDO of the first device to the DIN input on the next device in the chain, a multidevice interface is constructed.
 Twenty-four clock pulses are required for each device in the system.
 Therefore, the total number of clock cycles must equal 24N, where N is the total number of AD538x devices in the chain.

-When the serial transfer to all devices is complete, \overline{SYNC} is taken high.
-This latches the input data in each device in the daisy-chain and prevents further data from being clocked into the input shift register.
+When the serial transfer to all devices is complete, $\overline{\text{SYNC}}$ is taken high.
+This latches the input data in each device in the daisy-chain and prevents any further data from being clocked into the input shift register.

-If $\overline{\text{SYNC}}$ is taken high before 24 clocks are clocked into the part, this is considered a bad frame and the data is discarded.
+If the SYNC is taken high before 24 clocks are clocked into the part, this is considered a bad frame and the data is discarded.

-The serial clock can be either a continuous or a gated clock.
-A continuous SCLK source can only be used if it can be arranged that $\overline{\text{SYNC}}$ is held low for the correct number of clock cycles.
-In gated clock mode, a burst clock containing the exact number of clock cycles must be used and $\overline{\text{SYNC}}$ must be taken high after the final clock to latch the data.
+The serial clock may be either a continuous or a gated clock.
+A continuous SCLK source can only be used if it can be arranged that \$\overline{SYNC}\$ is held low for the correct number of clock cycles.
+In gated clock mode, a burst clock containing the exact number of clock cycles must be used and \$\overline{SYNC}\$ must be taken high after the final clock to latch the data.